Sambhali Trust: Garima project

 It offers a safe space for listening and expression to members of the LGBTQIA+ community who suffer discrimination in the public and family spheres, despite ongoing legal advances.
 Garima also offers professional support for individuals who have suffered physical, psychological and financial harm, to enable them to emerge from these vulnerable situations.
 Finally, Garima is committed to greater recognition of the LGBTQIA+ community by organizing collective public events such as the Pride March, while protecting the image of individuals likely to be discriminated against because of their membership of this community.
 This program benefited 1,680 people in 2024/2025.

 Aardash project – No Bad Touch

-Founded in 2013, No Bad Touch intervenes in local schools as well as in Sambhali Trust's empowerment centers and boarding homes with a view to preventing sexual assault.
+Founded in 2014, No Bad Touch intervenes in local schools as well as in Sambhali Trust's empowerment centers and boarding homes with a view to preventing sexual assault.
 No other school-based program addresses this issue in Rajasthan.
-In 2024/2025, 4,855 new students benefited from this program, which has reached almost 28,300 students since its launch.
+In 2024/2025, 4,855 new students benefited from this program, which has reached 32,000 children since its launch.